 This, of course, would be contrary to historical Christian practice.
 But so is rejecting infant baptism.
-As we will see, there is no doubt that the early Church practiced infant baptism; and no Christian objections to this practice were ever voiced until the Reformation.
+As we will see, there is no doubt that the early Church practiced infant baptism; and although a handful of early Christian writers floated the idea of delaying baptism for children (or even adults!), no Christian objections to the licitness of infant baptism itself were ever voiced until the Reformation.

-The New Testament itself, while it does not explicitly say when (or whether) believers should have their children baptized, is not silent on the subject.
+The New Testament, although it does not explicitly say when (or whether) believers should have their children baptized, is not silent on the subject.